-Schematic Design (SD) GSG Submittal, concurrent with the SD submission Include the following:
+Schematic Design (SD) GSG Submittal, concurrent with the SD submission

+Include the following:

-- Submit Program of Requirements (POR).
-Within the GSG Forms workbook, ensure that the Project Overview and Design Team Directory tabs have been submitted. - Submit initial Project Checklist - 3.
+- 1. Submit initial Project Checklist - 2.
 Submit a Credit Compliance Narrative and supporting documentation (if required) for each of the Location and Site credits required to be submitted at this phase (per the submittal section of each credit).
 If the supporting documentation includes a drawing, then the full sized referenced drawing will need to be included in the appendix of the electronic submission.
 Each narrative should describe the approach to pursuing the credit, compliance methodology, SCA specification sections and standard details that will be included in the construction documents to achieve compliance.
 Include an explanation of each Location and Site credit that is determined to be not feasible for this project.
-Information may be drawn from the project feasibility study or test fit. - Include IDP Workshop Report in the submission
+Information may be drawn from the project feasibility study or test fit. - 3.
+Include IDP Workshop Report in the submission